SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 <details>
   <summary><b>What is better Pandas or Polars? </b></summary>

-Python is a great ecosystem for data science, on the other hand some basic analysis becomes complex as the datasets grow (parallel processing, query optimization, and lazy evaluation) especially if you use pandas. **[Pandas](https://pandas.pydata.org/)** in fact it is single-threaded (so it means it runs on only one CPU), requires the entire dataset to be in memory, also it does not allow the order of operation optimization (it means the operations are sequential in the order of declaration which is not always the best choice).
+Python is a great ecosystem for data science, on the other hand, some basic analysis becomes complex as the datasets grow (parallel processing, query optimization, and lazy evaluation) especially if you use pandas. **[Pandas](https://pandas.pydata.org/)** in fact it is single-threaded (so it means it runs on only one CPU), requires the entire dataset to be in memory, also it does not allow the order of operation optimization (it means the operations are sequential in the order of declaration which is not always the best choice).

 **[Polars](https://pola.rs/)** on the other hand offers:
 * **Parallel computing**, so use all available cores.